Robb-Tran-2001/TreeHacks21/README.md

 Install in backend:
 - pip3 install django djangorestframework
+- pip install django-versatileimagefield interface for creating new images from one assigned to the field
+- pip install python-magic-bin
 - django-admin startproject backend
 - python .\manage.py makemigrations to check for changes
 - python .\manage.py migrate update changes